kmamal/node-sdl/README.md

 ## Building from source

-If there are no prebuilt binaries available for your platform, `@kmamal/sdl` will try to compile itself during installation.
+If prebuilt binaries are not available for your platform, `@kmamal/sdl` tries to compile itself during installation.
 A few prerequisites are necessary for that to work:

-First, make sure you have installed [node-gyp](https://github.com/nodejs/node-gyp#installation) as well as its dependencies.
+First, install [node-addon-api](https://github.com/nodejs/node-addon-api) and [node-gyp](https://github.com/nodejs/node-gyp#installation) with all its dependencies.

-On Mac, you will also need to install `xquartz` so that SDL can find the X11 headers it needs.
+On Mac, you also need to install `xquartz` so that SDL can find the X11 headers it needs.
-You can do that via `brew install xquartz`.
+The command to install `quartz` via homebrew is `brew install xquartz`.

 You don't need to install any SDL libraries or headers.
-These will be downloaded automatically through the [@kmamal/build-sdl](https://github.com/kmamal/build-sdl) package.
+These are downloaded automatically through the [@kmamal/build-sdl](https://github.com/kmamal/build-sdl) package.
-If `@kmamal/build-sdl` has no prebuilt library for your platform, it will try to compile one on the spot.
+If `@kmamal/build-sdl` has no prebuilt library for your platform, it tries to compile one on the spot.
-You will need to have `cmake` installed for that to work.
+You need to have `cmake` installed for that to work.

 ---